yicheng4/collabs-user-study-version/ckpt1/README.md

 ## Starter Files

 - `src/`: Client-side app source files.
-If you rename the files in here, also rename their uses in `webpack.config.ts` and `package.json`.
+This will be files you will be working on.
+Please do not rename the file names.
-- `webpack.config.ts`: Webpack config for the client-side app.
+- `webpack.config.ts`: Webpack config for the client-side app (**you do not need to change this**).
-- `tsconfig.json`: TypeScript config for the client-side app.
+- `tsconfig.json`: TypeScript config for the client-side app (**you do not need to change this**).

-## Deployment

-See the [Guide](https://github.com/composablesys/collabs/tree/master/collabs/docs/getting_started_guide.md) for deployment options.
-For the purpose of this study, please copy the files from `starter/` to `src/` for different task.
-When you finish a checkpoint, please save the file into `finished/` before copying new files into `src/`

-## Licensing
+## Hints

-Coming soon: how to add license info and credits to your output file.

-Note that if you build your container as a single file with no external dependencies (recommended), then users can easily redistribute your container.
-Hence a permissive license is recommended.
+In `async function ()` part, we’ve pointed out the variables where the frontend gets inputs.
+Please follow the comments and update (or fetch) the values in the data structures.

+While working, you can test the code you have written so far.
+Checking the console would help you to debug.
+When you are updating the data, please update all the non-empty data read from the html form.
+If the form is empty, you can either update the data as an empty string or not change it.

+Fill in the `TODO`s in the template so that the animal’s `name` (i.e. Alice, Bob) and height (i.e. 3 inches) can be collaboratively edited.
+That way, the animal shelter staff can edit them on different devices!